 With that said, donations are very welcome!
 Even a dollar can make a difference for this starving programmer.
 This is why I set the suggested price as $1.00, but it really just is a suggestion, so you don't have to spend anything to grab a copy!

 More to come!

-Right now, VectorBoy is just a glorified lua interpreter, but I plan to release a full IDE in version 1.2, including a code editor, sprite designer and music composer.
-Also, versions starting from 1.1 will play games in a normal, stripped down black screen, instead of the current fancy shmancy gameboy 3d model.
+Right now, VectorBoy is just a glorified lua interpreter, but I plan to release a full IDE in version 2.0, including a code editor, sprite designer and music composer.
+Also, it will play games in a normal, stripped down black screen, instead of the current fancy shmancy gameboy 3d model.